CS-433/ml-project-1-ml_amg/README.md

 ## cs433ML-project 1

 In this repository, we provide the code for Project1 of the cs433 Machine Learning course.
+You will find the code in `scripts/` folder.

+We achieved 84.1% accuracy on the test set in AIcrowd.

 ### Dataset
 The trainining dataset contains 250,000 data with signal/background labels, and the test dataset contains 568,238 data without labels.
 As input we have 30-dimensional space of features.
 Each vector of features represents the decay signature of a collision event, and our goal is to predict whether this event is signal (a Higgs boson) or background (something else).
 You can download the dataset from the [ML Higgs competetion](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs) from AIcrowd.

-### Code
-You will find the code in ./scripts folder.

 ### How to run the models
 `run.py`: you can run all the models in the report by using `python run.py`, it will print the mean accuracy on validation data and generate the CSV files of test data from each model.